There are many ways to immigrate to Canada from the United States or to reside in Canada temporarily, but each pathway requires a plan.

 The goal of Canada's federal business immigration programs is to attract investors, entrepreneurs and self-employed individuals from outside Canada with venture capital, business acumen and entrepreneurial skills — attributes that American citizens have in abundance.

 Immigrant Investor Venture Capital (IIVC) Pilot Program: The IIVC accepts applications from high net worth international investors who possess the necessary skills and abilities to contribute to the Canadian economy and to become well integrated into Canadian society.
+This program is temporarily closed.

 Entrepreneur Start-up Visa Program: This program encourages entrepreneurs to grow their companies in Canada.
 Successful applicants link with private sector organizations in Canada, where they can receive funding, guidance and expertise in opening and operating their enterprise in Canada.